chroma-core/chroma/clients/js/src/generated/README.md

 ## chromadb@0.1.0

-This generator creates TypeScript/JavaScript client that utilizes [fetch](https://nodejs.org/en/blog/announcements/v18-release-announce).
+This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js